Contact

 #7 - Clean up between showingstips to selling your home during the colder seasons

 Often enough, the best strategy for cleanups is to prevent your house from getting dirty in the first place.
-Buy some shoe trays and keep a wet mop handy to clean up any slush and other muck that gets tracked into your home.
+Set up shoe trays and keep a wet mop handy to quickly clean up any slush and other muck that gets tracked into your home.

 Ensure you don’t lose focus on the outside walkways too; they are just as important and should be de-iced/cleared regularly.